Gammer0909/AutoType/README.md

 Once you've run the script, you will have 5 seconds to click over to whatever you want to type in, eg. a Google Doc, Notepad file, etc.

+### NOTE:

+in src/main.py, the important stuff at the top is commented, read the comments for further instructions.

 ## Contributing

 If you wish to contribute, please make a PR with your changes.
 If you have any questions, feel free to open an issue.